-There was a time when getting a traffic ticket in the United States would not affect the driver’s record in Canada.
-In fact, there was nothing to stop a driver from walking away from the ticket without paying the fine or bothering to contest it.
-Today, what will happen depends on where the ticket was received and the agreement that state has with your home province.
+There may have once been a time when getting a traffic ticket in the United States would not affect your driver’s record in Canada.
+But times have changed.
+Today, what happens will depend on where the ticket was received and the agreement that state has with your home province.

 Reciprocal Agreements Between States and Provinces

-Some states and provinces have reciprocal agreements through which information is exchanged regarding traffic tickets.
-If your home province and the state you received the ticket in have such an agreement, the ticket will be reported to your province’s driver licensing agency and you may see demerit points on your license as a result.
-This could in turn affect your insurance premiums.
-If you receive a ticket, you should get insurance quotes from other insurance companies to find the lowest rate available for your driving profile.
+Some states and provinces have reciprocal agreements allowing information to be exchanged between the two regarding traffic violations.
+If your home province and the state you received the ticket in have such an agreement, the ticket will be reported to your province’s driver licensing agency.

-If you receive a traffic ticket in the United States that comes with a fine, you should either pay the fine or arrange to attend traffic court in order to dispute the ticket.
-For some people this can be complicated – if you are not planning to be in the state long enough to attend court, for example.
+If you receive a traffic ticket in the United States that comes with a fine, you should either pay the fine or arrange to attend traffic court to dispute the ticket.
+For some people, the latter can be complicated.
+In a situation like this, hiring a lawyer to attend court on your behalf may also be an option.

 Be Aware of the Law

-As a driver entering another country, it’s your responsibility to know the laws of the road in that location.
-You can’t be expected to know every detail of the law, but be sure that you pay attention to speed limits and follow all posted street signs.
-Drive carefully and cautiously, and you shouldn’t find yourself facing a traffic ticket at all.
+As a driver in another country, it’s your responsibility to know the laws of the road in that location.
+Pay attention to speed limits and follow all posted street signs.
+Drive carefully, and you shouldn’t find yourself facing a traffic ticket at all.

-Remember that if you are pulled over by an officer of the law in the United States, you should behave in the same manner that you would at home.
-Don’t argue a ticket on the scene, be respectful of the officer, and accept responsibility.
-You can look into your options in regards to fighting or paying the ticket after the traffic stop is completed.
+Remember that if you are pulled over by an officer in the United States, you should behave in the same manner that you would at home: